Hannah-PortSwigger/RetrieveSiteMap/README.md

 ## Changelog

+### v2.2 Update
+- Fix format of filename to prevent issues on Windows machines.

 ### v2.1 Update
 - Write the site map to the file system at specific intervals throughout the Scan.

 ### v2.0 Update
-- Rewritten in Montoya API
+- Rewritten in Montoya API.
-- Improved file writing mechanism
+- Improved file writing mechanism.

 ### v1.0 Initial release
-- Contains initial functionality
+- Contains initial functionality.
-- Written using the legacy Extender API
+- Written using the legacy Extender API.